ethstorage/es-node/GUIDE.md

 ```

 ### Install wsl
 If you need to run es-node in Windows, you need to run it using WSL.
-See [How to install Linux on Windows with WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
+See [this](https://learn.microsoft.com/en-us/windows/wsl/install) to install WSL.

 ## Two phases after es-node launch